-Education: University of Virginia, Bachelor of Arts (1986); West Virginia University College of Law (1992).
+Mr. Sadd is a 1986 graduate of the University of Virginia, with a Bachelor of Arts in English and history.
+He was graduated from the West Virginia University College of Law in 1992.

 He is listed in Best Lawyers of America® in the practice areas of eminent domain and condemnation law and land use and zoning law.
-He is listed in Super Lawyers® in the practice area of real property law.
+He also is listed in Super Lawyers® in the practice area of real property law.

-- Mills v Van Kirk, 453 S.E.2d 678 (W.Va.
-1994)( enforcement of a statutory right of first refusal to acquire surplus state lands)
+· Mills v Van Kirk, 453 S.E.2d 678 (W.Va.
+1994)( enforcement of a statutory right of first refusal to acquire surplus state lands).

 · County Commission of Boone County v Hill, 460 S.E.2d 727 (W.Va.
-1995)(author of amicus curiae brief adopted for opinion and holding)
+1995)(amicus curiae position adopted for opinion and holding).

-- McCoy v Van Kirk, 500 S.E.2d 534 (W.Va.
-1997)(adoption of principles to establish fair market valuation for public purposes)
+· McCoy v Van Kirk, 500 S.E.2d 534 (W.Va.
+1997)( fair market valuation).

-- Ranson v City of Charleston, 496 S.E.2d 191 (1997)(successful statutory construction in a land use case)
+· Ransom v City of Charleston, 201 W.Va.
+241, 496 S.E.2d 191 (1997)( statutory construction in a land use setting).

-· United Bank Inc. v Stone Gate Homeowners Association, 647 S.E.2d 811 (W. Va.
-2007)(attorney fee-shifting under the Uniform Common Interest Ownership Act)
+· United Bank Inc. v.
+Stone Gate Homeowners Association, Inc., 647 S.E.2d 811 (W. Va.
+2007)(fee-shifting under the Uniform Common Interest Ownership Act).